-Aritha Weerasinghe ’18, an accounting major from Sri Lanka, plays tennis and works as a student accounting assistant in his free time.
+Aritha Weerasinghe ’18, an accounting major from Sri Lanka, played tennis and worked as a student accounting assistant in his free time.
 He plans to work as an accountant for a few years after graduation, but hopes to start his own business someday.

 What do you like most about Goshen and why?